ipuhakka/BetAI/Documentation/BetAI.md

 User starts the command prompt to run the program with filename argument.
 File doesn't exist, so it is created.
-Value for mutation probability and percentage of population to go the reproduction process are asked to be inputted.
+Value for mutation probability and percentage of population to go the reproduction process are asked to be inputted along with minimumStake.
 These values can later be changed from *file\values.json*.
 Initial population is created, and algorithm starts.